Visiting Kidd’s Beach and enjoying a Sunday roast

 Although, it was a bit overcast (and definitely not hot), there were a couple of brave youngsters in the water.

 We walked back to the tidal pool, before we tried our luck at The Tea Room restaurant.
-Apparently, the Sunday roast is quite popular under both the locals and visitors … and we got the last table outside!
+Apparently, the Sunday roast is quite popular with both the locals and visitors … and we got the last table outside!

 The Sunday roast was delicious and with a glass of crisp white wine, this was the perfect end to more explorations of our new environment.